philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 * This is not to say that merges beyond the scope of `mergeCheck` are relevant or necessary.
-But if `mergeCheck` covers your needs, it's a real time saver in terms of automated checks that you are getting what you expect.
+But if `mergeCheck` covers your needs, it's a real time saver in terms of automated checks.

 **mergeCheck is not a new implementation of merge.
 It's an implementation of checks.**

 * `mergeCheck` uses `merge.data.table`.
-The addition is the checks that the result is in accordance with the restrictions.
-This means
+The contribution is the checks that no rows are lost, duplicated or added.

 * The order of rows in the resulting data is always the same as the first dataset supplied.

-Does that make it slower?
+Is `mergeCheck` slower?

 - If you don't use data.table already, `mergeCheck` is likely to be way faster than what you use already.
 - The checking overlay should be neglegible.